Communicating with sources¶

 Deleting a conversation¶

-You can delete a source conversation by clicking on the three dots at the top righthand side of the application window, beside the timestamp, and clicking “Delete source account”.
+You can delete a source conversation by clicking on the three dots at the top righthand side of the application window, beside the timestamp.
+You should see a dropdown menu with two options: Files and messages and Entire source account.